-10. Minimum Number of Retransmissions --- This argument shall (7) be valid if and only if the Transmission Mode is a Non-ARQ type or subtype, then the subnetwork shall (8) retransmit each U\PDU the number of times specified by this argument.
-This argument may be "0", in which case the U\PDU is sent only once.
+10. Minimum Number of Retransmissions --- This argument shall (7) be valid if and only if the Transmission Mode is a Non-ARQ type or subtype.
+If the Transmission Mode is a Non-ARQ type or subtype, then the subnetwork shall (8) retransmit each U_PDU the number of times specified by this argument.
+This argument may be "0", in which case the U_PDU is sent only once.